end2endzone/ShellAnything/UserManual.md

 To force the application restart, reboot the computer and open a new Windows Explorer or close all Windows Explorer before opening a new Window Explorer window.

 There are no plan for keeping the log files for more than 5 days.

+### Verbose logging ###

+The application has a verbose logging mode.
+When enabled, the application will log additional details.
+This mode should be disabled by default.
+It should be temporary enabled because log files will likely contain sensitive information.

+Verbose mode is highly beneficial for debugging because it provides detailed information about the execution of the program.
+It allows you to see each step and print out intermediate values, helping you identify where things might be going wrong.
+For example, it is useful for diagnosing the reason for [Visibility / Validity](#visibility--validity) check failures.

+The verbose mode can be enabled (or disabled) with the following option :
+* Setting property `system.logging.verbose` to a value that evaluates to [true](#istrue-attribute) or [false](#isfalse-attribute).
+* Setting environment variable `SA_OPTION_LOGGING_VERBOSE` to a value that evaluates to [true](#istrue-attribute) or [false](#isfalse-attribute).

+If both options are specified, the environment variable has priority.

+If no option is specified, verbose mode is disabled.